Painful? Yes. Inconvenient? Absolutely. Costly? Potentially.

 Here are 5 best practices for every seller to initiate for complete standards compliance (without breaking the bank).

-5 must-dos for seller standards compliance
+5 must-dos for seller amazon supply chain standard compliance

 - Understand the policy.
 Read the policy and get familiar with it, then start working on the specific requirements outlined in it.